-We have derived the selected historical balance sheet information as of December 31, 2008 and 2009 and the selected statement of operations information for the period from October 29, 2008 (inception) through December 31, 2008 and for the year ended December 31, 2009 from the Operating Company's audited combined financial statements included elsewhere in this prospectus.
-We have derived the selected historical balance sheet information as of June 30, 2010 and the selected statement of operations information for the six months ended June 30, 2009 and 2010 from the Operating Company's unaudited combined financial statements included elsewhere in this prospectus.
-The unaudited interim combined financial statements include all adjustments (consisting of normal, recurring adjustments) that are, in the opinion of management, necessary for a fair presentation of the Operating Company's financial position.
+We have derived the selected historical balance sheet information as of December 31, 2008, 2009 and 2010 and the selected statement of operations information for the period from October 29, 2008 (inception) through December 31, 2008 and for the years ended December 31, 2009 and 2010 from the Operating Company's audited combined financial statements included elsewhere in this prospectus.

 The historical financial information does not reflect the allocation of certain general and administrative costs or other expenses or the impact of management fees that were incurred by affiliates of New Mountain.
 We expect that, following the completion of this offering, our share of expenses and management fees as a stand-alone company will be higher than those historically incurred by the Operating Company.
 Accordingly, the historical financial information should not be relied upon as being representative of our financial position or operating results had we operated on a stand-alone basis under similar regulatory constraints, nor are they representative of our financial position or operating results following this offering.
 In addition, following the completion of this offering, New Mountain Guardian will own approximately % of the common membership units of the Operating Company.
-Depending on New Mountain Guardian's results of operations may not be consolidated with the Operating Company's results of operations in future periods.
+Depending on New Mountain Guardian's results of operations in future periods.
 As a result, the historical and future financial information may not be representative of New Mountain Guardian's financial information in future periods.